erik78se/masterworker/TUTORIAL.md

     interface: exchange  # <--- Interface name
 </pre>

-At this point, the charms can be related.
+The interface name must be same for the master/worker endpoints or juju will refuse to relate the charms.

 ## Step 2.
 Decide what data to pass
-The master and worker charms exchange two pieces of information as part of our invented interface:
+The master exchange two pieces of information in our invented *exchange* interface with the worker:

 1. A **worker-key** for each unique worker.
 The worker-key is created by the master.
 2. A **message** from the master to all the workers.

-The workers will not pass any data at all.
+The worker does not pass (relation-set) any data to make things simple.

+Now that we have defined all we need, to be able to relate the charms, lets start looking at exchanging some data.

 ## Step 3.
 Use the relational hooks to set/get data.

-Calling:
+When calling:
  ```
  juju relate master worker
 ```

-triggers a specific set of hooks on all units involved in the relation.
-Those are the "relational hooks".
-The picture below shows how these relational hooks are called and in what order.
+juju triggers a specific set of hooks on all units involved in the relation called "relational hooks".
+The picture below shows how these hooks are called and in what order.

 [picture]

-Here is the master:s "master-application-relation-joined":
+Here is how we implement the master:s "master-application-relation-joined":

 [code] -> https://github.com/erik78se/masterworker/blob/master/master/hooks/master-application-relation-joined